-The term variational approximation can be used whenever a bound on the likelihood (or on another estimation cost function) is optimised, but does not necessarily become tight.
+The term variational approximation is used whenever a bound on the likelihood (or on another estimation cost function) is optimised, but does not necessarily become tight.

-Many method have been published, including:
+Many further variational approximations have been developed, including:

-- parametric assumptions (e.g. Gaussian) for non-linear models - non-free-energy-based bounds (both upper and lower) on the likelihood.
+- parametric forms (e.g. Gaussian) for non-linear models - non-free-energy-based bounds (both upper and lower) on the likelihood.

-We can also see MAP- or zero-temp EM and recognition models as parametric forms of variational inference.
+We can also see MAP- or zero-temperature EM and recognition models as parametric forms of variational inference.